stellar/stellar-etl-airflow/README.md

 The Airflow DAGs require service account keys to perform their operations.
 Generate a [service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating_service_account_keys) for a service account that has access to BigQuery and Google Cloud Storage.
 Then, add this key file to the data folder in your `airflow_bucket`.

-> **_NOTE:_** The name of the key file corresponds to the Airflow variable "api_key_path".
-The data folder in Cloud Storage corresponds to the path "/home/airflow/gcs/data/", but ensure that the variable has the correct filename.
+> **_NOTE:_** The name of the key file corresponds to the Airflow variable `api_key_path`.
+The data folder in Cloud Storage corresponds to the path `/home/airflow/gcs/data/`, but ensure that the variable has the correct filename.

+> **_NOTE:_** It is also possible to save the generated [service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating_service_account_keys) in [GCP Secret Manager](https://cloud.google.com/secret-manager/docs).
+> There are extra steps to enable the workers to access the secrets.
+Instructions can be found [here](https://cloud.google.com/composer/docs/composer-2/configure-secret-manager)

 <br>

 ### **Add private docker registry auth secrets**

-If you want to pull an image from a private docker registry to use in KubernetesPodOperator in airflow you will need to add auth json credentials to kubernetes and the service account.
+If you want to pull an image from a private docker registry to use in `KubernetesPodOperator` in airflow you will need to add auth json credentials to kubernetes and the service account.
 [Kubernetes docs](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials)

 - Create the kubernetes secret from auth json